 If you have not applied for funding or you are not eligible for funding, you must ensure that all tuition fees are paid to the University.

 Studying at Bucks isn’t only about earning a degree.
-It’s about diving into new experiences, finding and exploring new passions, making new friends, and flourishing in amazing ways.
 Whatever you’re into, you’ll find a club, society or team to be part of – through our vibrant Students’ Union.
 Not to mention countless other opportunities you can get involved in outside your course, like volunteering and skills workshops – and a packed and varied events calendar.

 Our student support services can help you maintain your health and wellbeing while studying at Bucks.
 Our facilities include a Counselling service – offering support for any emotional or personal issue you might be facing, Disability service – inclusive of all long term disabilities including mental health support, and Faith advice and pastoral support through the multi-faith chaplaincy.

 Independent advice and guidance is also available from the Student’ Union Advice Centre.
 Everything is completely confidential, and we offer services at both the High Wycombe and Uxbridge Campuses.

 The Learning Development Unit at Bucks is a team of academics who specialise in helping all students, whatever their course or ability level, get the maximum benefit from their studies.